ionic-team/ionic-docs/src/content/building/testing.md

 ## General Testing Structure

-Unit tests are contained in `spec` files with one `spec` file per entity (component, page, service, pipe, etc).
+Unit tests are contained in `spec` files with one `spec` file per entity (component, page, service, pipe, etc.).
 The `spec` files live side-by-side with and are named after the source that they are testing.
 For example, if the project has a service called WeatherService, the code for it will be in a file named `weather.service.ts` with the tests in a file named `weather.service.spec.ts`.
 Both of those files will be in the same folder.

-The `spec` files themeselves contain a single `describe` call that defines that overall test.
-Nested within it are other `describe` calls that define major areas of functionallity.
-Each `describe` call can contain setup and teardown code (generally handled via `beforeEach` and `afterEach` calls), more `describe` calls forming a heirarchical breakdown of functionallity, and `it` calls which define individual test cases.
+The `spec` files themselves contain a single `describe` call that defines that overall test.
+Nested within it are other `describe` calls that define major areas of functionality.
+Each `describe` call can contain setup and teardown code (generally handled via `beforeEach` and `afterEach` calls), more `describe` calls forming a hierarchical breakdown of functionality, and `it` calls which define individual test cases.

 The `describe` and `it` calls also contain a descriptive text label.
-In well formed tests, the `describe` and `it` calls combine with their labels to perform proper phrases and the full label for the each test case, formed by combining the `describe` and `it` labels, creates a full sentence.
+In well-formed tests, the `describe` and `it` calls combine with their labels to perform proper phrases and the full label for the each test case, formed by combining the `describe` and `it` labels, creates a full sentence.

 For example: